phwl/elec3608-lab/labs/lab0-docker/README.md

 to your local directory.
 Use this to access your files and store your outputs.
 Verify you can also run ```xeyes```.

 ## 3 Troubleshooting
  * Update your operating system to the latest version.
-My Windows 10 Pro installation was available <https://www.microsoft.com/en-us/software-download/windows10ISO>.
  * Check you have virtualization enabled in your BIOS
  * It is also possible to use MobaXterm and the instructions at <http://phwl.org/2022/installing-docker-2022-version/>.